Sold by Craig

 Decision framework

-Is Heritage Mountain the right fit for your move?
+Is Heritage Mountain actually the right fit for your move?

 Heritage Mountain is a strong fit if…